Waziup/learning-center-content/content/en/courses/2.Electronics/2.Advanced/_index.md

 In a nutshell, output pins have the functionality of a battery, like you can see in the previous figure.
 The anode of the LED is connected through the resistor to the output pin.
 The cathode will be connected to the ground.

-A lot of boards does not have a DAC (Digital to Analog Converter), and thus cannot perform directly an analog output.
+A lot of boards do not have a DAC (Digital to Analog Converter), and thus cannot perform directly output an analog signal.

-In this case, we use a method to simulate the analog output called PWM (Pulse With Modulation).
+In this case, we use a method called PWM (Pulse With Modulation) to simulate the analog signals output.

 PWM
 ---

-Pulse with modulation is generating signals like this:
+Pulse with modulation is used to generat signals like this:

 ![PWM](img/PWM.png)

-Pins capable of generating PWM are generating quadratic periodical signals.
+Pins capable of generating PWM are generat quadratic periodical signals.
-PWM comes from the duty cycle of the pulse: how much of the period of the signal is one and how much is 0.
+PWM comes from the duty cycle of the pulse: how much of the period of the signal is 1 and how much is 0.

 PWM pins are controled with numbers between 0 to 255.
 If we ask for a signal of 0 it will generate a line with 0, which is similar to a GPIO writing Low.

-If we go to 255 the signal must be 1 the whole period.
-In between, it depends.
+If we go to 255, the signal will be 1 the whole period.
 For example if you have 64 , 25% of the time the signal will be 1 and so on.
+This means that if you for instance have an LED connected to that output pin with the PWM, the LED will be at approximately 25% of its brightness as well.

 I2C bus
 =======

 I2C (Inter-Integrated Circuit) is one of the most popular communication protocol used in embedded systems.
-It has been designed by Philips for simple audio-video appliances controlled by the microcontroller.
+It was designed by Philips for simple audio-video appliances controlled by the microcontroller.

 There are many chips that can be connected to the processor with this interface which uses SDA (data) and SCL (clock) pins: